digital-gov-mg/nui-federation-ts-sdk/README.md

-# NUI Federation TypeScript SDK
+# Nui Federation TypeScript SDK

 This SDK connects to the NUI Federation API for getting or creating, revoke, generating batch for NUI from the API.